Margaret Wertheim: Crochet Coral Reef project

 The Wertheim sister's Crochet Coral Reef project is one of the largest participatory art and science endeavors in the world.
 By creating giant installations that mimic living coral reefs, crocheted out of yarn and types of plastic, and using algorithms inspired by hyperbolic geometry, the project resides at the intersection of mathematics, science, handicraft, environmentalism and community art practice.
 The project teaches audiences about non-Euclidean geometry, while also engaging them with the subject of climate change and the decimation of reefs due to global warming.

+Wertheim’s use of crochet in the piece is largely due to Daina Taimina's discovery of the potential manifestation of the Impossible Hyperbolic Structure within the confines of the medium.
+The piece pays homage to the female mathematician who used a traditionally women's medium to redefine the course of the study as a whole.
+She is quoted as saying, "So here, in wool, through a domestic, feminine art, is the proof that the most famous postulate in mathematics is wrong".
+In this way, the piece not only comments on mathematics and climate change, but also feminism.

 As of early 2020, more than 10,000 people from New York and London, to Riga and Abu Dhabi, have actively contributed pieces to Crochet Coral Reef exhibitions in more than 40 cities and countries.
 More than two million people have seen these shows.
 In the foreword to the Crochet Coral Reef book, Donna Haraway calls the project "palpable, polymorphous, powerful and terrifying stitchery".
 Wertheim was invited to speak about the project in a Ted Talk in February 2009.
 The talk has been transcribed into 22 different languages and has surpassed 1.3 million views on the Ted website.

-Since its beginning in 2005,Crochet Coral Reef has expanded into a constellation of individual reefs including a Bleached Reef, a Toxic Reef made of video-tape and plastic, a Branched Anemone Garden, and a giant Coral Forest – consisting of six large-scale sculptures, three crocheted from yarn and three from plastic.
+Since its beginning in 2005, Crochet Coral Reef has expanded into a constellation of individual reefs including a Bleached Reef, a Toxic Reef made of video-tape and plastic, a Branched Anemone Garden, and a giant Coral Forest – consisting of six large-scale sculptures, three crocheted from yarn and three from plastic.
 The plastic works are inspired by the Great Pacific Garbage Patch, a gigantic gyre of plastic debris in the Pacific Ocean.